RaymondWang987/NVDS/README.md

 + NVDS code and model.

   Following [MiDaS](https://github.com/isl-org/MiDaS) and [CVD](https://github.com/facebookresearch/consistent_depth), NVDS model adopts the widely-used [MIT License](https://github.com/RaymondWang987/NVDS/blob/main/LICENSE).
-We will gradually release our code and model as scheduled.

 ## ⚡ Updates and Todo List
 + [TODO] The paper and code of our journal extensions to **NVDS+** will be released after the reviewing process.